 Ecuador

 In Ecuador many community radio stations are operated by religious groups.
 They include Catholic, Protestant and Bahá'í stations.
 The amount of community participation and self-management varies.
 Radio Latacunga was associated with a project in which indigenous organizations were supplied with simple equipment to record weekly programs for broadcast in the early morning.
 Also in Ecuador some indigenous groups operate their own radios.
-This is the case for the Shuar Federation in the tropical rainforest, and the community of Simiatug
+This is the case for the Shuar Federation in the tropical rainforest, and the community of Simiatug in Bolívar Province.
+Unlike Bolivia, trade-union radio has historically been weak in Ecuador.

 India